alandassie/Useful_Codes/README.md

 This code Test different shapes of the CC contours

 Comment on October 29 2024: Outdated code, can be improved with an independent input file called ContourMod.in when needed!!

+### ContourMod.py

+Created on August 2024 by Alan D.K. for 11C_Project

+This code run GSM and GSMC.
+You have to define the input and output files.
+This code is used to test the behavoir of the GSMCC eigenvalues respect to the position of the thresholds.

+Comment on October 29 2024: Outdated code, can be improved with an independent input file called ThrTest.in when needed!!